London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 Byron has long been considered a premier "village-within-a-city" here in scenic southwest London.
 Whether it's the sprawling, mature tree-lined lots of "Old Byron" or the sleek, low-maintenance executive builds in Wickerson Woods, this community is a primary destination for families and active professionals.
 With access to Boler Mountain, Springbank Park, and top-tier schools like Byron Northview and Byron Southwood, it's easy to see why.

 But what is the real estate market actually doing in Byron right now?
-Let’s dive into the current numbers, what they mean for you, and where we are heading over the next few months.
+Let’s dive into the current numbers, what they mean for you, and where we are headed over the next few months.

 To see all the active listings and live market data for this highly sought-after neighbourhood, check out our dedicated Byron page.